Flavia gens

 The emperor Vespasian, from the Museo Nazionale Romano.

-The gens Flavia was a plebeian family at ancient Rome.
+The gens Flavia was a plebeian family of ancient Rome.
 Its members are first mentioned during the last three centuries of the Republic.
 The first of the Flavii to achieve prominence was Marcus Flavius, tribune of the plebs in 327 and 323 BC; however, no Flavius attained the consulship until Gaius Flavius Fimbria in 104 BC.
 The gens became illustrious during the first century AD, when the family of the Flavii Sabini claimed the imperial dignity.

 Under the Empire, the number of persons bearing this nomen becomes very large, perhaps due to the great number of freedmen under the Flavian dynasty of emperors.
 It was a common practice for freedmen to assume the nomina of their patrons, and so countless persons who obtained the Roman franchise under the Flavian emperors adopted the name Flavius, which was then handed down to their descendants.
 Freedmen under the Constantinian dynasty, whose members were also called Flavius, also adopted it, as did individuals who entered government service during their rule, often replacing their original nomina with the dynastic Flavius.

 The vast majority of persons named Flavius during the later Empire could not have been descended from the Flavia gens; and indeed, the distinction between nomina and cognomina was all but lost, so that in many cases one cannot even determine with certainty whether it is a nomen or a cognomen.
 However, because it is impossible to determine which of these persons used Flavius as a gentile name, they have been listed below.